waynegramlich/Fab/embedded_freecad.md

 A clever solution is to add a symbolic link (e.g. `ln -s my_code.FCStd my_code.py`) and point the editor at the `.py` file.

-Another note is that neither the FreeCAD application or the FreeCAD console (see section immediately below) honor the `PYTHONPATH` environment variable.
+Another note is that neither the FreeCAD application nor the FreeCAD console (see section immediately below) honor the `PYTHONPATH` environment variable.
-This is deliberate and ensures that is the exact same Python environment that is not effected by other Python applications that require PYTHONPATH modifications to properly operate.
+This is deliberate and ensures that is the exact same Python environment is alway used and that it is not effected by other Python applications that require PYTHONPATH modifications to properly operate.
-The workaround is add code to explictly modify `sys.path` as discussed a bit further below.
+The workaround is add code to explicitly modify `sys.path` as discussed a bit further below.

 ## Standalone FreeCAD Console